Class 9 Science Ch 4–Structure of the Atoms Intext Questions and Answer | NCERT Solutions

 Ques 2 :- On the basis of Rutherford’s model of an atom, which subatomic particle is present in the nucleus of an atom?

-Ans :- On the basis of Rutherford's model of an atom proton is present in the nucleus of an atom.
+Ans: On the basis of Rutherford’s model of an atom, the proton is the subatomic particle present in the nucleus of an atom.

 Ques 3 :- Draw a sketch of Bohr’s model of an atom with three shells.